 Ground motion modeling is a key component of any seismic hazard analysis.
 Typically, a suite of empirical ground motion models (GMMs) is selected and used to estimate the source-to-site attenuation of earthquake ground motions at horizontal peak ground acceleration (PGA) and at other spectral periods (usually 5%-damped).
 GMMs are selected based on the similarity between the tectonic and geologic conditions surrounding the site and those where the earthquake motions were recorded and used to derive the GMMs.

 Four GMMs for subduction zone earthquakes became available in October 2020.
-These GMMs are: Abrahamson and Gülerce (2020, AG), Kuehn, Bozorgnia, Campbell, and Gregor (2020, KBCG), Parker, Stewart, Boore, Atkinson, and Hassani (2020, PSBAH), and Si, Midorikawa, and Kishida (2020, SMK).
+These GMMs are: Abrahamson and Gülerce (2020, AG), Kuehn, Bozorgnia, Campbell, and Gregor (2020, KBCG), Parker, Stewart, Boore, Atkinson, and Hassani (2020, PSHAB), and Si, Midorikawa, and Kishida (2020, SMK).
 These GMMs were developed as a part of the NGA-Sub project.
 These NGA-Sub GMMs, however, are new and have not been broadly implemented in engineering projects.
 It is not understood yet if NGA-Sub GMMs should be supplemented with pre-NGA GMMs and what relative weights should be assigned to each NGA-Sub and/or pre-NGA-Sub GMMs.
 To apply the best available science to the needs of this project, we evaluated the NGA-Sub GMMs by:

 Comparing model features of the 2020 NGA-Sub GMMs; and